E3-JSI/medtermex/README.md

 The project currently supports GLiNER, LLMs (using Unsloth) and Ollama models.
 It includes scripts for fine-tuning using LoRA, and provides examples for fine-tuning the models both locally and on [SLURM].

+> **Note:** GLiNER and Unsloth have incompatible dependency requirements and must be installed in separate virtual environments.
+See the [Installation Options](#installation-options) section for details.

 ## ☑️ Requirements

 Before starting the project make sure these requirements are available: